26 FAQs about issuing and transferring private company shares.

 Take specialist legal and tax advice to understand the alternatives and the potentially complex income tax, NI and Capital Gains Tax issues for each one.

-13. Can shares be issued or transferred to my spouse to reduce our tax bills?
+13. Can private company shares be issued or transferred to my spouse to reduce our tax bills?

 Similarly, if you are setting up a new company, it may be advantageous for both you and your spouse to subscribe for shares - reducing your overall tax bill on future dividends if one of you does not pay tax at the higher rate.